 Preparing for and having a kidney transplant is associated with a range of questions and emotions.
 You can talk to a peer mentor who has been in a similar situation by contacting NKF Peers.
 Call 855.NKF.PEER (855.653.7337) or email nkfpeers@kidney.org to find out more.
+If you are considering donating a kidney, you can be connected with a living donor.

-TransAction Council
+Transplant Council

-Membership in NKF's Transplant Council. is free and open to those who have received organ transplants, as well as their families and friends.
+Membership in NKF's Transplant Council is free and open to those who have received organ transplants, as well as their families and friends.
 Membership benefits include: a voice in legislative and public policy issues affecting transplant recipients; information on other NKF programs and services of interest to transplant recipients.